Author Topic: Chrono Origins: The TV Tropes version. (And other oddities.) (Read 8289 times)

 - Tristan's involves the disappearances of his fellow empaths once employed by King Alphard, only to discover that the collective corruption of society has since transformed them into a hive mind.

 - Schala is unique in that the entire first half of Another Path's story is this for her.
-In essence, she is purged of her Suicidal Pacifism tendencies, receives closure as to the true nature of seeking power (and to her complicated feelings for Cain), develops the inner strength to actively fight Arvis and Lavos' corruption of her kingdom, and grows to become a worthy successor to her father's legacy.
+In essence, because Cain survives his run-in with Magus, she is never driven to Nihilism, develops the inner strength to fight Dalton during the invasion of Guardia, and grows to become a worthy successor to her father's legacy.

 Crippling Overspecialization - The Enlightened Ones wholly rely on their magic, with very few of their soldiers proficient in actual close-quarters combat due to their false pacifism.
 This naturally ends up biting them in the ass in Another Path when Cain gathers an army in rebellion.
 Turns out that all the magical shields in the world aren't so effective against an arrow or a stone axe to the face.